Jakarta Persistence (JPA) Method

 If a vendor-specific RefreshOption is not recognized, it is silently ignored.

-Portable applications should not rely on the standard plain.
+Portable applications should not rely on the standard timeout option.
 Depending on the database in use and the locking mechanisms used by the provider, the hint may or may not be observed.

 Parameters: